truist/reveal.js/slides/LEDs/LEDs.md

 * There are LEDs designed to fit into shop lights (i.e. tube fluorescent fixtures)
     * Don't buy them!
-    * If you leave the fluorescent ballast in the fixture, you still have all the downsides of fluorescents!
+    * If you leave the fluorescent ballast in the fixture, you still have the electricity use and humming!

 * There are conversion kits where you remove the ballast (and re-wire), or you can replace the fixture wholesale.

 * Or if those don't seem worth it, just stick with fluorescent bulbs.

+## That's it!

 These slides: